Tripudium/dspy/README.md

 # dspy

-A Python data handling system for high-frequency data
+A Python data handling system for high-frequency data.
+Can handle both freely available data and act as a wrapper for proprietary packages.

 ## Installation